tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_api_reference_tutorial_overview.md

 ## Next steps

-Now that you have an idea of the tutorial, let's get going with the first section: [Step 1: Resource description](docapis_resource_descriptions.html).
+Now that you have an idea of the tutorial, let's get started with the first section: [Step 1: Resource description](docapis_resource_descriptions.html).